billorcutt/i_dropped_my_phone_the_screen_cracked/QUICKSTART.md

  //same as above, but connect the new delay's output the existing dac __().sine().lowpass().dac();

- //create a new delay and connect to the previously instantiated sine.
+ //create a new delay and connect to the previously instantiated sine & dac __("sine").delay().connect("dac");
- __("sine").delay().connect("dac");
   ```